- What must I include with my application in order to be able to submit a video?

 If human subjects or personally identifiable information is presented in a video, the applicant organization is required to have appropriately consented and protected the human subjects.
 Submission of this material through the Authorized Organizational Representative (AOR) certifies acceptance of this responsibility (see submission requirement below).

 Yes.
 After the assignment of the application to a review group is visible in the eRA Commons, you should contact the SRO for that review group to discuss logistics for submission of any videos.
+Videos must be submitted in this manner and may not be embedded or hyperlinked from the application itself.

 Videos that meet all of the above requirements may be submitted up to 30 calendar days before the peer review meeting.
 After that time, no video materials will be accepted.